sina20-20/Python-OPP-Class/README.md

 class Student:

-Here, student1 and student2 are objects of the Student class.

-Now, we are going to start adding different attributes to these object instance.

-Let's now see how we can define methods inside a class.

-class Student:
-    def check_pass_fail(self):
-        if self.marks >= 40:
-            return True
-        else:
-            return False

-student1 = Student()
-did_pass = student1.check_pass_fail()

 As shown in the following figure, the same object name can be present in multiple namespaces as isolation between the same name is maintained by their namespace.